jiminny/join-the-team/backend-task.md

 # Waveform Generator (Backend Take-home Task)

-The task solves a real-life problem related to converting an audio file into a useful waveform structure.
+The task solves a real-world problem related to converting an audio file into a useful waveform structure.
 Waveforms are a key way for our customers to visualize speech data.

 We recommend writing answers in whatever language you’re most comfortable in.
 Like our own code, we expect testing instructions: whether it’s an automated test framework, or simple manual steps.